Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 Patina or Finishing

 The bronze artwork is finished with a patina layer (patination).
 The patineur provides tailored advice and, in consultation, executes the artist's vision.
-Subsequently, the sculpture is finished with a layer of wax polish to protect the patina and slow down oxidation.
+Subsequently, the sculpture is finished with a layer of wax to protect the patina and slow down oxidation.

-Instead of patinating or coloring the sculpture, it can also be polished to emphasize the yellowish-pink color of the bronze and give it an additional shine.
+Instead of patinating or coloring the sculpture, it can also be polished to emphasize the yellowish-pink color of the bronze and give it additional shine.

 Other finishes are also possible, taking into account the location where the bronze artwork will be placed: silver plating, gilding, nickel plating, chrome plating, powder coating, lacquering, …